 In celebration of Women's History Month and International Women's Day, the Green Business Network at Green America is proud to stand with women and our incredible women-owned Green Business Network members.
 Comprised of 3,000 businesses, the Green Business Network is home to both rising social- and eco-enterprises and the most established green businesses around.
 We support women-owned business because of their contributions to a socially- and environmentally-responsible green economy.

 Women entrepreneurs are crucial in that they spur social change through their corporate responsibility and contribute to economic development.
 "Women, it seems, are more inclined to want their investments aligned with their values while men are more likely to compartmentalize - invests in one compartment, moral and political values in another," wrote Joseph Keefe President and CEO of Pax World Management.
 Socially-responsible investing (SRI) is another way of putting your money where your values are.
 Much like #VotingWithYourDollar, SRI means investing with the intention of a financial, environmental, and social justice gain.

-Additionally, women are an important part of economic vitality: as of 2018, women own 4 out of every 10 businesses in the U.S., where 47% of those are owned by women of color, totaling over 1.8 trillion in revenue.
+Additionally, women are an important part of economic vitality: as of 2019, women own 4 out of every 10 businesses in the U.S., where 50% of those are owned by women of color, totaling over 1.8 trillion in revenue.
 Women also bring diversity to male-saturated industries and inspire inclusivity and fresh ideas.
-When women leaders inspire other women to become leaders, issues like social inequity and gender inequality face the positivity of an inclusive green economy.
+When women leaders inspire other women to become leaders, issues like social inequity and gender inequality are addressed.